-This section provides an overview of the secure HelloWorld demonstration for the Java runtime, which introduces several features of the Artix Security Framework.
+This section provides an overview of the secure HelloWorld demonstration, which introduces several features of the Artix Security Framework.
 In particular, this demonstration shows you how to configure a typical Artix client and server that communicate with each other using a SOAP binding over a HTTPS transport.
 Figure 1 shows all the parts of the secure HelloWorld system, including the various configuration files.